ptd3v/hackerrank-challenges/README.md

 # hackerrank-challenges
-An archive of Hacker Rank challenges, including answers, explanations and the logic used to solve the issue.
+An archive of Hacker Rank challenges that I've completed.
+This archive includes answers, explanations and logic used to solve issues presented.